terra-campaigns/arrival/campaign/arrival/chapters/chap013.md

 - He/She sees the PCs and make their proposal:
 	- Deal with Cagoth - get rid of the Ngar'tho or make Danaska and her minions get lost.
 And he will tell how to get to the library.
 	- Deal with Danaska - steal Cagoth-ze ring and she will tell where Gaelira is.
-- Alternative proposal (Lasbascilag): ([read thoughts](http://dnd5e.wikidot.com/spell:detect-thoughts) PCs roll save) set him free and he will tell them: where Galiera is, what the stone is, how to kill the purple evil, why the Void is so dark, how to find the library, how to save the angel hound.
+- Alternative proposal at level 2l ([Lasbascilag](../../../statblocks/ngar-tho.md)): ([read thoughts](http://dnd5e.wikidot.com/spell:detect-thoughts) PCs roll save) set him free and he will tell them: where Galiera is, what the stone is, how to kill the purple evil, why the Void is so dark, how to find the library, how to save the angel hound.
 Choose 3 of these secrets (can be convinced to tell more).

 ## Potential scenes

 **[Level 1](../locations/holzanderCastleL1.md)**
-- Undead keep coming
+- Undead keep coming from the shrines

 **[Level 2](../locations/holzanderCastleL2.md)**
-- Some foreshadowing on Imortra and Gellert and the cult to the 'tho?
+- Foreshadowing on Imortra and Gellert and the cult to the 'tho?
+- Carry out proposal if one was made: [Lasbascilag](../../../statblocks/ngar-tho.md), [Cagothze](../npcs/cagothze.md) or [Danaska](../npcs/danaska.md)
+- Separation of the group
 - Visit to the library.

 ## Information pool